MicrosoftDocs/CommunityToolkit/docs/maui/markup/extensions/element-extensions.md

 ---
-title: Element Extensions - .NET MAUI Community Toolkit
+title: Element extensions - .NET MAUI Community Toolkit
 author: brminnick
 description: The Element extensions provide a series of extension methods that support configuring the sizing, styling and behaviors of an Element. ms.date: 03/28/2022